gwalkey/MSVAScan/README.md

 # MSVAScan
 Scans SQL Server Databases for Security Vulnerabilities

-Uses the same Vulnerability database found in SSMS 17.4+, but runs for ALL Databases on a server, not just one at a time like SSMS does
+Uses the same Vulnerability database found in SSMS 17.4+, and Azure Defender for SQL (so why pay for that?) but runs for ALL Databases on a server, not just one at a time like SSMS does

 Input:<br>
 Run-MSVAScan.ps1 -instance SQLSERVERINSTANCE [-User SQLAuthUser] [-Password SQLAuthPassword]<br>